USFAkbari/HaesterCalculator-Purchase-Feasibility-Checker/ReadMe.md

 ## Description

-The Crypto Purchase Feasibility Checker is a simple script written in JavaScript that calculates whether a user can afford to buy a certain amount of cryptocurrency based on the total added coins, mining rate, and total cost.
+The Crypto Purchase Feasibility Checker is a simple script written in JavaScript that calculates whether a user can afford to buy a certain amount of Hamerser Miner based on the total added coins, mining rate, and total cost.

 ## Installation